Hints of future etheric force technology

 This topic page groups a number of related topics related to how the etheric formative forces can be applied in future technology.

-In this same period, several esoteric or spiritual scientific books of end of the 19th century [see note 2] contain hints of a new force, currently unknown to mineral science, but known in the ancient cultures such as those in the Atlantean epoch of the Egyptian cultural age of the current epoch.
-They make reference to passages in novels and/or the work of these scientists.
+In this same period, several esoteric or spiritual scientific books of end of the 19th century [see note 2] contain hints of a new force, currently unknown to mineral science, but known in the ancient cultures such as those in the Atlantean epoch or the Egypto-Chaldean cultural age of the current epoch.
+They make reference to passages in novels and/or the work and publications of contemporary scientists.

 This page groups some of these hints, both the base references of the period 1860-1900, and the consecutive coverage by Rudolf Steiner.